Compartment syndrome

 Chronic

-When compartment syndrome is caused by repetitive use of the muscles, it is known as chronic compartment syndrome (CCS).[32][33]
-This is usually not an emergency, but the loss of circulation can cause temporary or permanent damage to nearby nerves and muscles.
+Chronic compartment syndrome (CCS) is when repeated use of the muscles causes compartment syndrome.[37][38]
+This is usually not an emergency, but loss of circulation can damage nearby nerves and muscles.[38]
+The damage may be temporary or permanent.[37][38]

-A subset of chronic compartment syndrome is chronic exertional compartment syndrome (CECS), often called exercise-induced compartment syndrome (EICS).[34]
-Oftentimes, CECS is a diagnosis of exclusion.[35]
-CECS of the leg is a condition caused by exercise which results in increased tissue pressure within an anatomical compartment due to an acute increase in muscle volume – as much as 20% is possible during exercise.[36]
-When this happens, pressure builds up in the tissues and muscles causing tissue ischemia.[36]
-An increase in muscle weight will reduce the compartment volume of the surrounding fascial borders and result in an increased compartment pressure.[34]
-An increase in the pressure of the tissue can force fluid to leak into the interstitial space (extracellular fluid), leading to a disruption of the micro-circulation of the leg.[34]
-This condition occurs commonly in the lower leg and various other locations within the body, such as the foot or forearm.
-CECS can be seen in athletes who train rigorously in activities that involve constant repetitive actions or motions.[34]
+A subset is chronic exertional compartment syndrome (CECS), often called exercise-induced compartment syndrome (EICS).[39]
+CECS is often a diagnosis of exclusion.[40]
+CECS of the leg is caused by exercise.[41]
+This condition occurs commonly in the lower leg and various other locations within the body, such as the foot or forearm.[11]
+CECS can be seen in athletes who train rigorously in activities that involve constant repetitive actions or motions.[39]

 Pathophysiology